-To be temporary there must be a clear start and end to the project.
-A point when the project commences and a point when the project can be agreed to done, in other words the point when the project's objectives have been realized, or a point at the project is terminated because the objectives won't be achieved.
-In agile project management this is expressed as a 'definition of done'.
+1. It has a start and a finishTo be temporary there must be a clear start and end to the project.
+A point when the project commences and a point when it can be agreed to done.
+In other words,the point when the project's objectives have been realized, or the project is terminated because the objectives won't be achieved.
+In agile project management this is expressed as the 'definition of done'.

-Because projects result in unique deliverables there is unlikely to be a template or tested approach for completing the project.
-Once the project is complete it won't need to be repeated at least not in the same way as any related deliverable will require a different approach.
+2. It creates something newBecause projects result in unique deliverables there is unlikely to be a template or tested approach for completing the project.
+Once the project is complete it won't need to be repeated, at least not in the same way as any related deliverable will require a different approach.

 For example multiple customers may require a software upgrade.
-Elements of upgrading the software will be the same across projects, but the customer configuration, customisations and integrations will be different thus each upgrade project deliverable will be unique.
+Elements of upgrading the software will be the same across projects, but the customer configuration, customizations and integrations will be different thus each upgrade project deliverable will be unique.

 3. It starts with an idea, which is turned into somethingA Project is simply a set of tasks which turn an idea into something – a deliverable.
 That might be something you can hold, use or work with or it might be something less tangible like a project to change behaviour.

 Idea >> Detailed look (feasibility) >> Design >> Build >> Test >> Close

-Delivering projects might be the business of a consulting company, but each project is unique.
+4. It isn't business as usualDelivering projects might be the business of a consulting company, but each project is unique.
 BAU activities or Operations are repetitive - a person or process will follow a set of steps the same way to get the same result.
-Two classic examples would be the process to pay staff each month or the process of paying invoices.
+Two classic examples are the process to pay staff each month, and the paying of invoices.
 Some more examples are shown in the table below.

 |Designing a new car||The car production line|

-|| Supporting the new software version e.g. answering tickets.
+|Developing a new version of software||Supporting the new software version e.g. answering support tickets.|

-Projects are not the same as Operations, but they do still follow a set of processes.
-These processes can be split into two categories: project management processes and product focussed processes.
+Projects still follow processesProjects are not the same as Operations, but they still follow a set of processes.
+These processes can be split into two categories: project management processes and product focused processes.

-Project management processes guide the management, control and monitoring of the project.
-Multiple tools and techniques are used in the project management processes for example project planning techniques support the planning process and reporting tools support the directing and reporting processes.
-These processes can be applied regardless of product type or industry and defined and supported by Project Management governing bodies like the Project Management Institute.
+Project Management ProcessesProject management processes guide the management, control and monitoring of the project.
+Multiple tools and techniques are used for example, project planning techniques support the planning process and reporting tools support the directing and reporting processes.
+These processes can be applied regardless of product type or industry and are defined and supported by Project Management governing bodies like the Project Management Institute (PMI).

 Product ProcessesProjects also have processes that are designed to ensure the project's products meet the agreed specifications.
-These will vary depending on the product, so a process to build a new house will be very different from the process followed to design a new car.
+These will vary depending on the product, so a process to build a new house will be very different from the process to design a new car.

 Examples of Projects compared to operations or business as usual

-Crossrail is a new railway designed to speed up journey times around London and the South East.
+Railway Project example - CrossrailCrossrail is a new railway designed to speed up journey times around London and the South East.
 The new railway will be called the Elizabeth Line and will enable faster and simpler travel across London with fewer changes.

+Railway Operations example - Running stations, maintaining tracks.
 Network Rail own and run Britain's railways.
 Day to day running of the railway is split into nine routes each headed by a managing director responsible for running the network in their area.

-Projects follow a lifecycle in that they are broken down into phases or in the case of agile projects into sprints.
+Project - Designing a new carProjects follow a lifecycle in that they are broken down into phases or in the case of agile projects into sprints.
 Skoda follow an 8 step project lifecycle when designing a new concept car.

-Honda's first car plant opened in late 1992, it produces 150,000 cars per year including the CR-V, Civic 5 Door, Civic Tourer and the Civic Type R. The product line operates on a two shift basis, and consists of seven departments Weld, Paint, Assembly Frame, Material Logistics and Vehicle Quality.
+Operations – The production line building the carHonda's first car plant opened in late 1992, it produces 150,000 cars per year including the CR-V, Civic 5 Door, Civic Tourer and the Civic Type R. The product line operates on a two shift basis, and consists of seven departments Weld, Paint, Assembly Frame, Material Logistics and Vehicle Quality.

-In short a project provides something unique for example, a product, a service or a result.
+Summing upA project provides something unique for example, a product, a service or a result.